Georgiana Klingle Holmes: Personal life

 On January 13, 1870, Georgiana Klingle married Benjamin Proctor Holmes (1844-1922), of New York City, a veteran of the Civil War, son of Adrian Banker Holmes and Catherine Morris, and therefore second cousin of Georgiana Klingle.
 They had two sons, Arthur (1872-1881) and La Rue (1883-1906), both died young.
 La Rue Holmes, despite young in age, was a curator at the American Museum of Natural History in New York City and correspondent for the Smithsonian Institution in Washington, D.C.
 He died at 22 years old.

-She died on April 22, 1940, and is buried at Fair Mount Cemetery, Chatham, New Jersey.
+She died on April 22, 1940, and was buried at Fair Mount Cemetery, Chatham, New Jersey.